Jay4BioPZ/adarescueteam-beerquest/story.md

 We found that one of the clusters had a proportion of more than 80% of reviewers who share similar linguistic characteristic, which very heavily pointed towards gluten-free users.

 As our investigation zeroed in on a cohort possibly standing out amidst the realm of gluten-free consumers, our certainty grew—we sensed we were threading the right path.
 Our findings highlighted a captivating set of users, yet the enigmatic ‘Bobo’s’ remained evasive, slipping beyond our reach.
 That is why we needed to go deeper in the analysis of the vocabulary.
-Enter our guiding light: ‘El Logressor’ (logistic regression), our hope in unraveling their mystery.
+Enter our guiding light: ‘El Logressor’ (a logistic regression clssifier), our hope in unraveling their mystery.

 Indeed, El Logressor is a logistic classifier that predicts whether or not a person is a glutenfree user based on the adjectives and adverb he uses.